martinicf/myvimrc/README.md

 # myvimrc

-Here you can see my .vimrc config
+Here you can see my .vimrc/init.vim config

-Steps to install nvim in manjaro
+Steps to install nvim:

 1. First, make sure you have the snapd repository enable, then you can download nvim from snapd with the command-line

-   sudo snap install nvim --classic
+   *sudo snap install nvim --classic*

+   Or you can try instaling with another package manager depending of your linux distro:
+   For debian based you can try:

+   *sudo apt install neovim*

+   For arch based distros try:

+   *sudo pacman -S neovim*

 2. Now go to your init.vim file.
 The usually path is  ~/.config/nvim/init.vim.
 If the path doesn't existe, you'll have to create it
-4. Create a hidden folder in your home directory, .vim, then copy your init.vim file inside, just yo make sure that nvim will read the file from, at least, one of the two path, this and the showed
-5. Now you've to instal vim-plug with this command down below:
+3. Now you've to install vim-plug with this command down below:

   'curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'